Discover Habit Stacking For Better Productivity

 Current daily routine or schedule – Is it busy / chaotic / does it have room for more?

 Future Vision – What you want your day-to-day life to look like.
-E.g. Less time on the computer / more movement.
+For example, Less time on the computer, more movement, or more quiet time.

 Time – What time do you actually have available.
 It's pointless planning new habits when you don't have the time to do them.

-New habits – now add all of the habits you want to introduce.
+New habits – Think about the habits you want to introduce.
 Be free with this, you can refine later once you consider all of the other points.

 - Physical Activity: Identify habits where you can link activities with a daily task.
 I do this every morning.
 I walk on my under desk walking pad for up to an hour and use that time to research or write a blog, admin tasks, watch some training, or listen to a podcast.
 As well as boosting my productivity by checking things off of my to-to list, it also helps to keep my movement up when I work from home at my desk most days.

-If you’re worried that you won’t stick to these habits, start small, and start with only one.
-Link to current solid habits that will act as a cue for you, like my example of cleaning my teeth or using the treadmill while I complete other tasks.
+If you’re worried that you won’t stick to the new habits, start small, and start with only one.
+Link to current solid habits that will act as a cue for you.

 Other Examples: